-Wigtown – Scotland’s Book Town – home to over 10 book shops, and host to the annual Wigtown Book Festival from 28 September to 7 October 2012.
+Wigtown – Scotland’s Book Town – home to over a dozen book shops, and host to the annual Wigtown Book Festival for ten days during September and October.
 Attracting many big-name authors, you can enjoy over 170 events for adults and children including author events, recitals, theatre, film and music.

 Mull of Galloway

 The Mull of Galloway is Scotland’s most southerly coast and offers spectacular views.
 The Lake District, Wales, Ireland and the Isle of Man are often seen from this unique vantage point.
 Visit the Mull’s working lighthouse, which was built in 1828.
 There is a fascinating lighthouse museum and if you have a head for heights, you can climb right up to the top of the 26 metre high tower and walk round the circumference of the light.
 There is also a RSPB nature reserve at the Mull of Galloway, which is home to an amazing variety of birds from guillemots and razorbills to kittiwakes and fulmars.
 Wildlife – porpoises, dolphins and grey seals are regularly spotted from the cliffs.

 Just below the lighthouse, the Gallie Craig restaurant is definitely worth a visit.
 This cliff top coffee house, with its award winning turf roof design, is a visitor attraction in its own right providing great home cooking and offering dramatic sea views.